dadise/S2S/README.md

 all the student have to do, is to teach subject that the teacher want to learn.

 To see the code - go to app -> src ->
-To see the java code - go to app -> src -> Student2Student
-To see the xml code - go to app -> src ->
+To see the java code - go to app -> src -> main ->Student2Student To see the xml code - go to app -> src -> main ->